 You stole so much, and I wanted it back.

 You stole my body, my peaceful sleep, my faith in humanity, my ability to trust, my truth, my reputation, my church, my community, my friends, my family, my scholarships, my self-worth, my autonomy, my faith.
 You stole my identity.
 You stole me.
 Then you left me in Hell.
 That was where I was when God picked me up.
 He took the pieces out of the ashes and put me back together.
 He helped me reclaim small bits of what you took.
 He made me stronger, and He gave me a new identity, one you couldn’t touch.
-I believe you saw from afar how strong I’d become.
-You saw your power over me was gone.
-I had escaped your control, and it angered you.
+I became strong.
+You had no power over me any more.
 What else could you do to me, right?

 Recently, a friend of ours said you weren’t a real predator.
 She’s known you all of her life, too, but she’s never really known you at all, has she?
 She said if you were a dangerous predator that you’d have more victims.
 Maybe you should answer that one because you and I both know you do.

 Out of over 325,000,000 people in the United States, only about 350,000 share my first name.
 Did you know that the name “Shannon” isn’t even a top 100 baby name?
 For males, it hasn’t even been in the top 1000 names in the past 10 years.
 81% of all “Shannons” are female.
 Do you want to know how many male babies were named Shannon the year you named your son?